Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

 \mypara{Transmit power control.} The original analog aggregation framework in \cite{zhu2019broadband} assumes that $\rho_t^{\text{UL}}$ is a constant over time $t$.
 However, our theoretical analysis in Section~\ref{sec:convergence} suggests that this can be improved.
-Specifically, if we take partial clients participation and MT as an example, and further assume IID weight elements, we have

-by plugging in Theorem~\ref{thm:MTpart}, which implies that $\rho_t$ should be increased at the rate $\mathcal{O}(t^2)$ in the uplink to ensure the convergence of \textsc{FedAvg}.
+Specifically, if we take partial clients participation and MT as an example, and further assume IID weight elements, we have \zixiangTCCN{ } by plugging in Theorem~\ref{thm:MTpart}, which implies that $\rho_t$ should be increased at the rate $\mathcal{O}(t^2)$ in the uplink to ensure the convergence of \textsc{FedAvg}.
 Similar policy can be derived for MDT and/or full clients participation, by invoking the corresponding theorems.

 In the downlink case, when the server broadcasts the global model to $K$ randomly selected clients, the receive signal of the $i$-th element for the $n$-th user in the $t$-th communication round is